 - How will the institute course show up on my transcript if I matriculate at Geneseo?

-The institute course is coded as PHIL 188: Justice and Ethics in Modern America.
+The institute course is coded as PHIL 131: Justice and Ethics in Modern America.
+The course satisfies the following General Education requirements:

 - Do I have to know what I want to major in?